Repetitive Behaviors in Blind Children: What Are They?

 There is no one agreed-on theory about why some visually impaired children engage in stereotypical behavior, which is also sometimes seen in children with a variety of other disabilities.
 One theory is that a child may not be getting as much stimulation from the environment as sighted children do.
 Since he can't see everything a sighted baby sees, he seeks stimulation from within himself.
 Another theory is that some visually impaired children don't play with toys or socialize the way sighted babies do, so behaviors that all babies engage in from time to time become more of a habit.
 Once that happens, it's difficult to change or redirect the behavior and help the child learn more socially acceptable ways of expressing excitement or boredom.

-What You Can Do To Change Stereotypical Behavior
+What You Can Do to Help Your Child Change Stereotypical Behavior

 Most people engage in some behavior that's self-stimulatory that they do without thinking—jiggling their knees or cracking their knuckles, twirling their hair or clicking a pen repeatedly.
 People tend to do this when they're bored, nervous, or worried.
 Often we don't realize we're exhibiting these behaviors, and others may not either, because they fall into the "socially acceptable" category.
 But the stereotypical behaviors some visually impaired children engage in aren't seen as socially acceptable and may be considered highly unusual by many people.
 It may be helpful to work with your child to replace that behavior with another that's viewed as more socially acceptable.